*This post may contain affiliate links for which I earn commissions.*

 Most sprawling plants like cucumbers and melons can be trained to grow up a trellis or support as long as you support the developing fruit by making a little hammock for it out of fabric or hessian.

-Of course hanging planters make great use of space as well and there are many edible plants which are suitable for growing in hanging planters like strawberries, cherry tomatoes and even climbing beans which can cling to the wires supporting the planters.
+Of course, hanging planters make great use of space as well and there are many edible plants that are suitable for growing in hanging planters like strawberries, cherry tomatoes and even climbing beans which can cling to the wires supporting the planters.
 If doing this you may want to hang your planters at eye level or lower so that caring for and harvesting your vegetables is then much easier.

-One interesting idea is to get some lengths of guttering, attach hanging wires on either end of each length, fill with potting mix and then plant shallow rooted plants such as herbs and loose leaf lettuce.
+One interesting idea is to get some lengths of guttering, attach hanging wires on either end of each length, fill with potting mix and then plant shallow-rooted plants such as herbs and loose-leaf lettuce.